tulab-brain/tESview/README.md

 Click "Reset" to clear all data in the "Metrics" panel.

+If you use tESview in your research, please cite:
+Ma, W., Wang, F., Yi, Y., Huang, Y., Li, X., Liu, Y.*, & Tu, Y.* (2024).
+Mapping the Electric Field of High-Definition Transcranial Electrical Stimulation Across the Lifespan.
+Science Bulletin.

 If you have any other questions or wish to join our community, feel free to contact us via tulabpsych@163.com.
 Thank you for your support.